Attractions, Sights & Things to Do on Corfu

 Named after the first governor of Greece, it has domestic flights during the winter & numerous international & charter seasonal flights.

 A cosmopolitan town with Venetian elements that incorporates a sense of nobility, while its historical center is a UNESCO World Heritage Site.

 A real palace with long history transformed to the Archaeological Museum of Paleopolis.

 Unique Easter festivity where the Orthodox and the Catholic communities celebrate harmoniously accompanied by the numerous island bands.

 Picturesque and most-photographed white temple located on a small islet that can be reached by a 300 meters long bridge from the coast.

-A green preserved islet that serves as a trademark of the island and gets its name that is related to "mouse" from its shape and size.
+A green nature-preserved islet that serves as one of the Corfu trademarks, while it gets its name from its "mouse-like" shape.

 Port of Corfu Town